Salt & Wind Travel

 South Entrance: Oakhurst & Fish Camp

-Known as the Yosemite South Entrance and accessed via Highway 41, this entrance at the southwest corner of the park is nearest to San Diego, Los Angeles, and Fresno.
-The village of Fish Camp is the closest town to the park entrance on this route, while the town of Oakhurst is nearby.
+Known as Yosemite’s South Entrance and accessed via Highway 41, this park’s southwest corner entrance is closest to San Diego, Los Angeles, and Fresno.

 Arch Rock Entrance: Midpines & Mariposa

-Coined the Arch Rock Entrance and accessed via Highway 140, this entrance west of the park crosses the towns of Mariposa (pronounced “Mair-eh-pose-ah” FYI) and Midpines before following the Merced River past El Portal and into the park.
-This is the entrance most travelers from the Monterey Peninsula or the Bay Area use.
+Coined the Arch Rock Entrance and accessed via Highway 140, this entrance west of the park crosses the towns of Mariposa (pronounced “Mair-eh-pose-ah”) and Midpines before following the Merced River past El Portal and into the park.
+This is the best place to stay near Yosemite for those who want historic-town vibes or those from the Monterey Peninsula.

 Big Oak Flat Entrance: Groveland